 Clinical sites are available in the tri-state area and beyond, and can be permanent or rotating.
-Clinical sites vary in setting and vary from public health hospital setting to private practice.
+Clinical sites vary in setting from public health setting to private practice.

 Please contact the Office of Admissions for details regarding admission and financial aid packages.

 *RN's with a non-nursing baccalaureate degree are required to complete 5 credits in community health in addition to the course requirement listed.
 The courses that fulfill the community health requirement are N6703, The Science of Health Promotion and Disease Prevention in the Community (3 didactic credits) and N5292, Nursing Practice in the Community (2 clinical credits).